What Are Fringe Benefits and Why Are They Important?

 This means your company is paying an additional 25% to the employee on top of their yearly salary.

-The benefit rate for hourly employees is calculated in the same way as salaried employees but with one extra step.
+The fringe benefit rate for hourly employees is calculated in the same way as salaried employees, but with one extra step.
 Since they’re paid hourly, you’ll first have to calculate their annual wage.
 Do this by multiplying their hourly rate by the number of hours worked per week and the number of weeks in a year.

 For example, if an employee’s hourly rate is $45 and they work 40 hours each week, their annual salary would be: